Maple Syrup Season in the ‘Dacks

-Martin’s Tree Farm and Sawmill gets into the Maple Days action as well.
-They’re not a maple farm, but their business is still trees.
-The Martins are owners of a certified tree farm and practice sustainable forestry.
-They have a portable band-saw mill and welcome guests to inspect some cut maple trees that display markings of long gone taps.
-They have beautiful boards displaying maple grains, which would look great as a bar or table top.
-Martin’s Lumber is also home to Lucyann’s Stained Glass Stepping Stones & Paper Bead Earrings where you can find unique jewelry and stained glass.
-Martin’s Lumber is a great stop after you’ve had your fill of maple.
+Martin’s Tree Farm and Sawmill gets in on the Maple Days action as well.
+They may not be a maple farm, but their business is still trees.
+The Martins are owner of certified tree farm and practice sustainable forestry.
+They welcome guests to inspect some cut maple trees that display markings of long gone taps, and have beautiful boards displaying maple grains which would look great as a bar or table top.
+Martin’s offers demos of blacksmithing, candle-making, and pyrography during Thurman Maple Days.
+They also host an artisan market featuring Lucyann’s Stained Glass Stepping Stones and Paper Bead Earrings, as well as soaps, carvings and wooden wares, pottery, and repurposed home décor.
+Martin’s is a great place to stop after you’ve had your fill of maple.

 Come Taste for Yourself

 Maple season is short, especially if the weather doesn’t cooperate.
 After three glorious March weekends, Maple Days is but a sweet memory.
-But just as winter always sets in, spring always rescues the Adirondacks and the sap always runs.
+Spring always rescues the Adirondacks from a harsh winter, and the sap always runs.
 If you’re in Thurman on a sunny weekend this March during NYS Maple Weekends, stop by a maple farm.
 Sample the syrup and take a tour.
 This relic of the Original Vacation is still flowing strong.